APLT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Applied Therapeutics, Inc. Investors With Substantial Losses Have Opportunity To...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Applied Therapeutics, Inc. (“Applied Therapeutics” or“the Company”) (NASDAQ: APLT) and certain of its officers.
+NEW YORK, Dec.
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Applied Therapeutics, Inc. ("Applied Therapeutics" or "the Company") (NASDAQ: APLT ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Applied Therapeutics securities between January 3, 2024 and December 2, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/APLT .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Applied Therapeutics securities between January 3, 2024 and December 2, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/APLT.

 Case Details